agrc/serverless-print-proxy/README.md

 The account number must have a corresponding key in `accounts.js`.

+## Setup for local development
+1. Define `GOOGLE_APPLICATION_CREDENTIALS` as an environment variable with a path to your google keycode Json file.

 ## Local Emulation via [Google's emulator](https://cloud.google.com/functions/docs/emulator)
 `serverless invoke local` doesn't seem to be supported with the Google provider.